 Format and Length:

 Recorded video format (non-interactive).
-Estimated total running time 90 minutes.
+Total running time 93 minutes.
 Progress is saved after each lesson section so you can complete the course in multiple sittings.
 Please note that if you leave the course in the middle of a video, quiz, or survey section you may be required to start that section from the beginning.

 Intermediate.
 This course assumes graduate-level training in eating disorders and their treatment.